Izzat-Kawadri/Max232-PCB/README.md

 1. Clone the repository: `git clone https://github.com/Izzat-Kawadri/Max232-PCB.git`
 2. Open the Eagle project files located in the `schematics` and `pcb_design` directories.
 3. Follow the implementation steps to build your own MAX232 PCB.

+## License
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---

+This README provides an overview of Max232 PCB design and implementation.
+For detailed instructions and files, please explore the corresponding folders and their respective `README.md` files.